I. Introduction

 Please refer to question 12 in the FAQ for more information.

-The current parameters displayed in this section are being used in Basic Settings.
-If you wish to modify them, you need to enable 'Personalizing trading style' and adjust the parameters as desired.
+The current values in this section (under default settings) mirror those in Basic Settings.
+If you wish to modify a specific parameter, you must first enable 'Personalizing trading style' and then adjust the corresponding settings.
+Parameters that are not adjusted will retain their original behavior.

-It is recommended to make changes in Customized Settings only after operating the EA for 2-3 months and understanding how it functions.
+It is recommended to make changes in Personalized Settings only after operating the EA for 2-3 months and understanding how it functions.

 7. Personalizing trading style: You need to switch it to ON first for changes in Personalized Settings to take effect.

-8. Order volume: defines the Initial volume of the first position.
+8. Order volume: Sets the volume of the initial position.

 10. Take profit (pips): Set the profit-taking level for the EA's trades.
 Note that this is only for the first position, subsequent positions in the grid sequence will be closed based on Fibonacci retracement levels.